Can You Eat Raw Cookie Dough?

 It is a universal truth that only one thing can rival a freshly baked cookie: the dough.
 Most of us are guilty of a nibble or two before the oven has finished preheating.
 But can you eat raw cookie dough?
 The CDC has us re-thinking that, with its recent campaign to Say No to Raw Dough!

 What exactly gives raw cookie dough its bad reputation?

-One of the major concerns is raw eggs.
-Raw eggs can be contaminated with salmonella bacteria, and washing the outside won’t alleviate the risk.
-In fact, it could increase the risk by removing the protective coating around the egg and letting the bacteria enter the egg via the pores on the shell.
-And what can happen with salmonella?
-Nothing you want: fever, diarrhea, abdominal cramps and headache that can last 4 – 7 days.
-Since most store-bought dough tends to be pasteurized, the risk for salmonella is greatly decreased, though the risk for foodborne illness isn’t.
+One of the major concerns with raw cookie dough is raw eggs.
+The outside of raw eggs can be contaminated with salmonella bacteria, and washing them won’t alleviate the risk.
+In fact, it could increase the risk by removing the protective coating around the egg, which lets the bacteria enter the egg via the pores on the shell.
+Salmonella can cause fever, diarrhea, abdominal cramps and a headache that can last four to seven days.

-With raw flour, you don’t need to eat it in large amounts to get sick.
+You don’t need to eat raw flour in large amounts to get sick.
 According to a study published in The New York England Journal of Medicine, the bacteria is not evenly distributed throughout a bag of flour, so even sampling a small amount could put you at risk.
-Luckily, protecting yourself from illness is easy: Wash your hands, clean your kitchen utensils and bake the cookies until they are cooked through, killing the bacteria.
+Luckily, protecting yourself from illness is easy: wash your hands, clean your kitchen utensils and bake the cookies (we suggest these chocolate chip masterpieces) to kill bacteria.

 The same is true for raw batter, so wait to enjoy your brownies until after they come out of the oven.